betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

-maintaining windows down attitude, yaw-around to windows up attitude at about 6 minutes into descent, maintaining orientation for communication with Houston, maintaining landing radar lock on the lunar surface, maintaining spacecraft attitude with DAP, responding to pilot inputs on the keyboard, joystick or other controls and updating cockpit displays and status lights.
+maintaining windows down attitude, yaw-around to windows up attitude at about 6 minutes into descent, maintaining orientation for communication with Houston, maintaining landing radar lock on the lunar surface, maintaining spacecraft attitude with DAP, responding to pilot inputs on the DSKY, joystick or other controls and updating cockpit displays and status lights.
 So, although the *main* program (major mode) the AGC was running during each phase was P63-\>P64-\>P66, the AGC would typically be running several other (a maximum of 8 simultaneous programs) programs to perform other functions.
 Although the spacecraft